-- Carry out the simulation of the processor developed using Logisim. - Describe all the features of the simulator used for simulating your design with a clear emphasis on its advantages and limitations (if any) for simulating the design, list the known bugs or missing features (if any). - Describe the test programs that you used to test your design with enough comments describing the program, its inputs, and its expected output.
+- Carry out the simulation of the processor developed using Logisim. - Test each of the components individually and demonstrated its correct operation including the ALU and register file. - Describe all the features of the simulator used for simulating your design with a clear emphasis on its advantages and limitations (if any) for simulating the design, list the known bugs or missing features (if any). - Describe the test programs that you used to test your design with enough comments describing the program, its inputs, and its expected output.
 List all the instructions that were tested and work correctly.
-List all the instructions that do not run properly. - Describe all the case that you handled involving dependences between instructions, forwarding cases, and cases that stall the pipeline. - Also provide snapshots of the Simulator window with your test program loaded and showing the simulation output results.
+List all the instructions that do not run properly. - Describe all the cases that you handled involving dependences between instructions, forwarding cases, and cases that stall the pipeline. - Also provide snapshots of the Simulator window with your test program loaded and showing the simulation output results.